suzanamelo-m/suzanamelo/content/posts/aws-all-builders-welcome-grant-2024/index.md

 If you're eligible, please don’t let this opportunity pass you by, and I hope to see you at **AWS re:Invent**! 🚀☁️❤️

-👉Apply for the [AWS All Builders Welcome](https://reinvent.awsevents.com/all-builders-welcome/) program!
+👉 Apply for the [AWS All Builders Welcome](https://reinvent.awsevents.com/all-builders-welcome/) program!

+> Note: This article was also published on [LinkedIn](https://www.linkedin.com/pulse/how-aws-all-builders-welcome-grant-changed-my-life-forever-melo-bvgdc/)